 Another option is referring to some positive impact you want to make with your money.
 Perhaps giving them away to an NGO, or start a non-profit organization yourself, or just contribute here and there, perhaps with your work when you now do not need to care about the bills anymore.

 Ensure the interviewers that you are well aware that money doesn’t bring happiness.
 Using money to help someone, however, or to make some impact in the world, or in a local community, can bring happiness to your life.
 And that’s exactly what you would try to do with your lottery winnings.
+An essay offers an opportunity to describe this in detail, picking a particular cause you’d like to support with your money.

 * Another tough questions you may face: Why shouldn’t we hire you?